 The Aschenbach effect has been observed for the rapidly rotating black holes to a zero-angular-momentum observer, while not for the non-rotating black holes.
 In this paper, we aimed to examin it in the the static, spherically symmetric black holes to a distant observer, and discovered for the first time that it indeed exists for the nonspinning dyonic black hole.

 First, we considered the circular orbit of a massive particle for a general static, spherically symmetric black hole.
 With the analytical formula, we demonstrated the relation between the radii of the null and timelike circular orbits.
 The stability of the TCOs is also analyzed.
 Moreover, we pointed out that the regions of the TCOs can be connected or separated, which provides us with a novel property of the TCOs.
 Then we turned to the Aschenbach effect by calculating the angular velocity of these TCOs.
 The general result indicates that the Aschenbach effect only occurs in the range of the stable TCO branch.
-Additionally, if a static point orbit exists, the Aschenbach effect must be observed.
+Additionally, if the static point orbits or multiple photon spheres exist, the Aschenbach effect must be observed.